Company logo | Codica

 Choose a monetization strategy

 A monetization strategy refers to how you earn money on the platform.
-Thus, you need to define a revenue model so that you both generate a preferable profit and don’t scare your potential vendors with the conditions.
+Thus, you need to define a revenue model to generate a preferable profit and not scare your potential vendors with the conditions.

 Below is the list of the most commonly used monetization strategies.